Darksleep/ServerTweet/README.md

 # ServerTweet
-Needing or want your server to send out tweet if service went down then use ServerTweet wanting to now how to make best cup of coffee then why are you here get out!
+Are you needing / wanting your server to send out a tweet if service went down?
+Then use ServerTweet!
+Wanting to now how to make the best cup of coffee?
+Then this readme is not the one you were looking for.

 ### what you need
   - brain or highly trained tech monkey